 - Pickup Location Is NOT Automatically Assigned

-Join us for an unforgettable full-day, action-packed tour that will take you to the most spectacular sights on Oahu, leaving you completely amazed.
+Searching for the best value and most comprehensive Circle Island Snorkeling Tour?
+Join this ultimate full-day, action-packed adventure that will take you to the top sights on Oahu, leaving you completely amazed.

-Join us for an unforgettable full-day, action-packed tour that will take you to the most spectacular sights on Oahu, leaving you completely amazed.
+Searching for the best value and most comprehensive Circle Island Snorkeling Tour?
+Join this ultimate full-day, action-packed adventure that will take you to the top sights on Oahu, leaving you completely amazed.

-With 16 points of interest, our skilled tour guides will showcase the best that Oahu has to offer.
-Highlights include the Dole Plantation, Nu’uanu Pali Lookout (starting 2-16-25), Diamond Head Lookout, Macadamia Nut Farm, breathtaking views & photo opportunities, and snorkeling with turtles!
+With over 16 points of interest, the skilled tour guides will showcase the best of Oahu.
+Highlights include the Dole Plantation, Nu’uanu Pali Lookout, Diamond Head Lookout, Macadamia Nut Farm, breathtaking views and photo opportunities, and snorkeling with turtles!

 - Convenient Waikiki Pickup Locations